Research Misconduct

 - If the DO determines that an investigation is not warranted, the RIO shall secure and maintain for seven (7) years after the termination of the inquiry sufficiently detailed documentation of the inquiry to permit a later assessment of the reasons why an investigation was not conducted.
 These documents shall be provided to ORI or other authorized government personnel upon request.

-- Time for Completion.
-The inquiry, including preparation of the final inquiry report and the decision of the DO on whether an investigation is warranted, must be completed within 60 calendar days of initiation of the inquiry, unless the DO approves an extension.
-The inquiry record must include documentation of the reasons for exceeding the 60-day period.
+8. Time for Completion.
+The inquiry, including preparation of the final inquiry report and the decision of the DO on whether an investigation is warranted, must be completed within 60 90 calendar days of initiation of the inquiry, unless the DO approves an extension.
+The circumstances warrant a longer period.
+If the inquiry record takes longer than 90 days to complete, the inquiry report must include documentation of document the reasons for exceeding the 6090-day period.

 - Role of Counsel.
 The respondent may be accompanied by counsel or a non-lawyer personal adviser (who is not otherwise involved in the case) when interviewed in the course of an investigation.
 Respondent’s counsel or adviser may provide the respondent advice, but may not participate in the proceedings.

-- Notice.
-Upon initiation of the investigation, the RIO shall provide the respondent with written notice of the allegations to be investigated, including any new allegations of research misconduct, and of the respondent’s right to have counsel present when interviewed as soon as practicable after the decision to pursue allegations not addressed during the inquiry or in the initial notice of the investigation.
+3. Notice.
+Upon initiation of the investigation, the RIO shall provide the respondent with written notice of the allegation(s) to be investigated and a copy of this policy.allegations to be investigated, including any new allegations of research misconduct, and of the respondent’s right to have counsel present when interviewed as soon as practicable after the decision to pursue allegations not addressed during the inquiry or in the initial notice of the investigation.

 - Notification of Appointment of Investigation Committee

-- The RIO shall notify the respondent of the committee membership and shall be given an opportunity to object to the committee membership on the grounds that one or more members do not meet the above-stated criteria.
-Objections shall be made in writing to the RIO within ten (10) calendar days of notification of the committee’s membership.
+c.
+The RIO shall notify the respondent of the committee membership and shall be given allow the respondent an opportunity to object to the committee membership on the grounds that one or more members do not meet the criteria in (C)(4)(b).
+Objections must be made in writing to the RIO within ten (10) calendar days of notification of the committee’s membership.
+The DO shall consider the objection, and if it is reasonable, instruct the RIO to replace the person with one who meets the stated criteria.
+The DO’s decision as to whether a committee member requires replacement is final.above-stated criteria.
+Objections shall be made in writing to the RIOwithin ten (10) calendar days of notification of the committee’s membership.
 The DO may extend this time for good cause.

 - The DO shall consider the objection, and if it is reasonable, the DO shall replace the person with one who meets the stated criteria.
 The DO’s decision as to whether the challenge is reasonable shall be final.